-LDAPBindMethod The type of authentication to use to access the LDAP directory.
-To log name.
-If you are retrieving documents from SharePoint Online and users from a local Active Directory, set this parameter so that

 KeyUserName (Optional) The name of the attribute from which to extract the user name.
+If you are retrieving documents from SharePoint Online and users from a local Active Directory, set this parameter so that OmniGroupServer extracts an e-mail address rather than a user name.

+KeyGroupName (Optional) The name of the attribute from which to extract the group name.
 If you are retrieving documents from SharePoint Online and groups from a local Active Directory, set this parameter so that OmniGroupServer extracts an e-mail address rather than a group name.